Assignment 3:

 This section are the photos I took outside of class.
 I worked with Cristin on these photos and we helped each other with setting up, posing, and making sure all the lights were behaving.
 I really liked doing the outside of class assignment because I felt like I had more creative freedom over what I was taking photos of.
 I feel like my studio skills have grown since the beginning of the year and the more studio shoots I do, the more I feel confident with them.

 This first photoshoot with Lu went smoothly after me and Cristin figured out how to set everything up correctly.
 I liked using different props to help enhance Lu’s outfit.
 I think that having the plane white backdrop draws attention to the detail of the clothing.
+They enjoy dressing up in different costumes, so I made them look like a librarian from a different time period.

 SETTINGS: